 The type of breeders I'm referring to when I speak about puppy mills produce hundreds of puppies, often many different breeds, and are kept in dirty, over-cramped conditions, with inadequate nutrition and no health care to speak of.

-These are a far cry from the back yard/hobby breeders who really care about their puppies and dogs.
+These are a far cry from the backyard/hobby breeders who really care about their puppies and dogs.

-Abbigail, I admire your family's approach to breeding and in no way would ever class this as puppy farming.
+Abbigail, I admire your family's approach to breeding and in no way would I ever class this as puppy farming.

 Thank you for posting.

-We lost our precious baby boy Chickie suddenly at only 8 years of age.
-We lost him to kidney failure but he had many health issues throughout his short life.
+We lost him to kidney failure, but he had many health issues throughout his short life.

 I didn't think I would ever quit crying or missing my baby boy!

-After driving around 4 hours, we found the place.
+After driving for around 4 hours, we found the place.
 You guessed it, no more than a puppy mill!
-We talked this through and decide that this place was definitely not for us, but as we'd driven so far, we decided to take a look.
-The lady left about a dozen cocker puppies out of the pen and they just ran wild all over.
+We talked this through and decided that this place was not for us, but as we'd driven so far, we decided to look anyway.

-They were all soooooo cute!
+They were all so cute!

 Needless to say, Jake found a new forever home that day!

-I didn't think after losing my first boy things would ever be "okay" again, but slowly they are.
+I didn't think after losing my first boy, things would ever be "okay" again, but slowly they are.

 I could go on and on about how Jake fills our hearts with love...it must be the cocker personality.
 They're like no other breed!